National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/Deployment/deployment-local.md

 ### Run access control test
-Switch to seconf shell/bash with secure-agent-graph still running and stop it with ctrl-c Start up IANode with GraphQL and ABAC
+Switch to second shell/bash terminal with secure-agent-graph still running and stop it with ctrl-c

+Start up IANode with GraphQL and ABAC
 ``` bash